There is something about mowing that is so satisfying.

-The festival ends at 3 PM with a release of Monarch butterflies.
-For more information on monarch butterflies contact the Knox County Extension office at 309-342-5108 or visit our website at https://go.illinois.edu/Monarch.
+The festival ends at 3 p.m. with a final release of a roost of Monarch butterflies.
+For more information on monarch butterflies contact the Knox County Extension office at 309-342-5108 or visit our website at go.illinois.edu/Monarch.

 The University of Illinois Extension will also be a guest booth at the Macomb Farmers' Market on September 22.
 Master Gardeners and Master Naturalists will teach youth through hands-on activities how they can help monarch butterflies.